jaimeyzv/angular-feture-based-architecture/README.md

 This sample application represents a simplified **Online Loan Management System** that allows users to:

+This sample application demonstrates a simplified **Online Loan Management System** designed to help manage and monitor loan operations.

+With this system, users can:

-- Register borrowers and assign loans.
+- Register borrowers and assign new loans.
-- Track monthly loan installment payments.
+- Track loan installments with flexible repayment schedules (e.g., **Monthly**, **Weekly**, or **Every 15 Days**).
-- View outstanding and completed installments per loan.
+- Monitor outstanding and completed installments for each loan.
-- Calculate total profit generated from issued loans.
+- Calculate the total profit generated from issued loans.

-While demonstrating Angular 20 capabilities, this project also illustrates how to apply **Clean Architecture principles** in a frontend application — emphasizing modular design, testability, and loose coupling between components and services.
+- Stay informed about overdue installments and identify delinquent loans.

 <p align="center">
 	<img